andrew/ultimate-awesome/README.md

 - [awesome-rseng](https://github.com/rseng/awesome-rseng) - A curated list of GitHub organizations that primarily serve open source or academic software projects.
 - [awesome-bitcoin-core](https://github.com/aureleoules/awesome-bitcoin-core) - A curated list of Bitcoin Core resources for contributors and developers.
 - [charlesreid1-awesome](https://github.com/charlesreid1/charlesreid1-awesome) - An awesome list for all the awesome stuff I do. 🕶️.
+- [awesome-dev-first-security](https://github.com/hp271/awesome-dev-first-security) - A curated collection of tools and resources for building security with a developer first approach.
 - [awesome-arts](https://github.com/Spacial/awesome-arts) - Awesome Arts is a collection of arts links and stuff.
 - [awesome-gpt4-zh-CN](https://github.com/yunwei37/awesome-gpt4-zh-CN) - 关于 GPT-4 语言模型的提示（prompt）、工具和资源的中文精选列表（自动持续更新）.
 - [fdroidlist](https://github.com/ChrystianSchutz/fdroidlist) - Curated list of awesome opensource apps on F-Droid.